justeattakeaway/pie/apps/pie-docs/src/engineers/getting-started/structure.md

 If you have some time before needing the component or are planning ahead, please reach out to us in **#help-designsystem** to check if we can include the component you need.

-In our current process it takes us around a month and a half to two months to have a new component ready from design to implementation, so please keep this in mind.
+In our current process it takes us around a month and a half to two months to have a new component ready from design to implementation, so keep this in mind.

 **I'd like to contribute to the component library**